wtrocki/ts-client-atlas/README.md

-#  Atlas Client for typescript
+#  Atlas Client for Typescript

 > NOTE: This project is just an experiment.
 It should not be used by general public.